What Is The Home Appraiser Appraising?

 Home appraisers will look for several different things to get an accurate real estate appraisal, including:

-He or she will be looking for defects in the home’s general construction and any damage to these components.
+They will look for defects in the home’s general construction and any damage to these components.

-The home appraisal’s primary purpose is to make sure the mortgage holder is not lending money on a property that does not have the necessary equity.
+The home appraisal’s primary purpose is to ensure the mortgage holder is not lending money on a property that does not have the necessary equity.

-The size of your lot and the size of your home are both important considerations for the appraiser.
+The size of your lot and your home are important considerations for the appraiser.
 They are significant factors that determine an appraised value.
-People tend to prefer larger homes and larger lots, so you can expect these to come into play when your house is evaluated.
+People prefer larger homes and lots, so you can expect these to come into play when your house is evaluated.

-For example, a level one-acre lot with great landscaping might be worth a lot more than a 2-acre lot where wetlands occupy ninety percent of it.
+For example, a level one-acre lot with great landscaping might be worth more than a 2-acre lot where wetlands occupy ninety percent.
 This is the kind of judgment a home appraiser needs to make when evaluating one property to the next.

 Typically, the more bedrooms and bathrooms you have, the more you can expect the house to be worth – especially if they are large and accommodating.

 Homebuyers like the opportunity to expand and are more likely to desire a property that will allow this.
-The home’s square footage will make up a large portion of what goes into figuring out the home’s appraised value.
+The home’s square footage will make up much of what goes into figuring out the home’s appraised value.

 The house appraiser will pay special attention to these factors.

-The appraiser must know about all of these and be able to tell good from bad, and you can rest assured that he or she will look closely at yours.
-This is true even down to the appliances your home includes and the light fixtures you have installed.
+The appraiser must know about all of these and be able to tell good from bad, and you can rest assured that they will look closely at yours.
+This is true even with your home’s appliances and light fixtures installed.

 Home Improvements Are Key Elements in Appraisals